nico/clangtut/tut.markdown

 Front-ends have existed for decades.
 So, what's special about clang?
-I think the most interesting part is that clang uses a library design, which means that youc an easily embed clang into your own programs.
+I think the most interesting part is that clang uses a library design, which means that youc an easily embed clang into your own programs (and by "easily", I mean it.
+Most programs in this tutorial are well below 50 lines).
 This tutorial tells you how you do this.

 So, do you have a large C code-base and want to create [automated non-trivial refactorings][gtk-refactor]?
 Would you like to have a [ctags][] that works better with C++ and at all with Objective-C?
 Would you like to collect some statistics about your program, and you feel that `grep` doesn't cut it?
-THen clang is for you.
+Then clang is for you.

 This tutorials will offer a tour through clang's preprocessor, parser, and AST